Disjointness for measurably distal group actions and applications: Introduction

 Perhaps motivated by Furstenberg's question, Berg~\cite{Berg71,Berg72} considered the case when one of the systems is measurably distal.
 Recall that a $\mathbb{Z}$ system is \define{measurably distal} if it belongs to the smallest class of $\mathbb{Z}$ systems that contains the trivial system and is closed under factors, group extensions and inverse limits - see Section~\ref{sec:prelims} for the definitions of these notions.
 That the above definition of measurably distal is equivalent to Parry's original definition \cite{Parry68} in terms of separating sieves was proved by Zimmer~\cite{Zimmer76} (cf.\ Subsection \ref{subsec:prelim-distal} below).

 To describe Berg's result, recall that the \define{Kronecker factor} of an ergodic $\mathbb{Z}$ system is the largest factor of the system that is isomorphic to a rotation on a compact abelian group.
 Berg proved that disjointness of the Kronecker factors of two ergodic $\mathbb{Z}$ systems is equivalent to both disjointness and the absence of a common factor when one of the systems is measurably distal.
+We say that systems $\mathbf{X}$ and $\mathbf{Y}$ are \define{Kronecker disjoint} if their Kronecker factors are disjoint.